GermanAcademicWeb/GAW-OpenData/index.md

 Most crawls were finished (manually) after roughly 100 million pages are collected (according to Heritrix' control console), which takes roughly two weeks per crawl, on average.

 The resulting Web ARChive files and compact CDX index files are hosted in part by the [L3S](https://www.l3s.de/) research center in Hannover, in part by Humboldt-Universität zu Berlin.

+- (Hier könntest du auch etwas aus dem GAW Paper nehmen )

+## Request the GAW
+- (We welcome collaborations from researchers interested in working with GAW data.)
+- (Tell us what data you would like to work on and we will create and curate it)

 ## Datasets
 The sets of crawled URLs including timestamps are available through  in the Zenodo.
 For more information, see [Downloads](downloads.md).